 - use GIS software to obtain the latitude/longitude coordinates of points to be displayed on a Google map.

 If you have any questions now or at any point during this week, please feel free to post them to the Lesson 4 Discussion Forum.
-(That forum can be accessed at any time by clicking on the Communicate tab and then scrolling down to the Discussion Forums section.)
+(That forum can be accessed at any time by clicking on the Discussions tab within Canvas.)